Skip to content

 Turkey makes you sleepy from tryptophan

-Turkey contains the amino acid tryptophan, which is involved in producing serotonin and melatonin, but a typical serving does not contain enough tryptophan to cause measurable drowsiness.
-Post-meal fatigue after holiday meals is better explained by large portions, high carbohydrate intake, and alcohol consumption.
+Turkey contains the amino acid tryptophan, a precursor to serotonin and melatonin, but a typical serving does not provide nearly enough tryptophan to cause measurable drowsiness.
+Post-holiday-meal fatigue is much better explained by large portion sizes, high carbohydrate intake, and alcohol consumption than by the turkey itself.

 What we know